Subset second-order stochastic dominance for enhanced indexation with diversification enforced by sector constraints: Subset SSD

 \subsection{Standard SSD based approach}

-Above we have presented our subset SDD approach where each individual asset subset is treated in a SSD manner.
-The standard SSD based approach to the problem as to how to construct a portfolio that is designed to outperform a given market index whilst having regard to the proportion of the portfolio invested in distinct asset subsets (market sectors) is to add constraints related to asset subsets to the standard SSD formulation.
+Above we presented our subset SSD approach where each individual asset subset is treated in a SSD manner.
+The standard SSD based approach to the problem as to how to construct a portfolio that is designed to outperform a given market index whilst having regard to the proportion of the portfolio invested in distinct asset subsets (market sectors) is to add constraints related to asset subsets to the SSD formulation.
+Using the notation established above this standard approach is: